 Gbatteries is offering an intelligent control system based on AI and advanced electronics.

-It optimises battery charging using an algorithm which speeds up or slows down the rate of charge relative to temperature, so there is little degradation of the battery’s chemistry over thousands of charge/discharge cycles as well as minimal power loss due to heat.
+It optimises battery charging using an algorithm that speeds up or slows down the rate of charge relative to temperature, so there is little degradation of the battery’s chemistry over thousands of charge/discharge cycles—as well as minimal power loss due to heat.